 Q. What’s the difference between prescription discount plans and prescription drug insurance?

 A: There are two basic and very different types of stand-alone drug plans: prescription discount plans and prescription drug insurance.

-In a discount plan, you typically pay a monthly or annual fee and get a card, although some discount plans are available free of charge (this one is free).
+In a discount plan, you typically pay a monthly or annual fee, although some discount plans are available free of charge (this one is free).
 You present your card when you fill a prescription, and the pharmacy gives you a certain percentage discount on the cost of the drug.
 The discount may vary drug by drug or by brands versus generics.
 Discount plans are offered by drug manufacturers, drug stores and membership organizations like AARP.
 Discount plans are NOT insurance plans.
 They are not required to cap your out-of-pocket costs, and your mileage will vary in terms of how much you save by using a discount plan.

 Prescription drug insurance is similar to medical insurance.
 You (or your employer) pay a premium, and then you pay a copay (or a deductible or coinsurance) when you fill a prescription.
 If you are insured through a large employer group plan, prescription drug coverage may be a separately-administered plan or integrated with your medical insurance.
 Large group plans are not required to include coverage for the ACA’s essential health benefits, which means it’s possible (although rare) to have large group coverage that doesn’t include prescription drug coverage.